mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 It's a good idea to see how your posts will look (and whether you did anything wrong) before publishing to GitHub.
 Jekyll has a live server feature that you invoke by typing:
 `bundle exec jekyll serve` (make sure you are in the top-level site directory, not `_posts`)

 This assmbles your raw files into an actual web page (which you won't actually have to do in the future-- we're going to set up GitHub to do that automatically).
 By default, Jekyll serves on port 4000, so if you put `http://localhost:4000` into a web browser you should see your blog.
 You can change the theme template (there are hundreds if not thousands out there), but I haven't done that yet and we're just getting started here.
 You should be able to make changes to your post's Markdown file and see them by refreshing the page in the browser.
-When you're done looking, you can ctrl-c to stop the Jekyll server.
+When you're done looking, you can `ctrl-c` to stop the Jekyll server.

 ### Getting it on GitHub Pages

-This was the trickiest part for me because I'm still learning git and GitHub.
+This was the trickiest part for me because I'm still learning Git and GitHub.
 I had lots of problems that I didn't keep track of, and I'll tell you what I finally did that worked.
-There's certainly a better way to do this, but if you're as new to git as I was, this 'might' be a safe and easy way to do it.
+There's certainly a better way to do this, but if you're as new to Git as I was, this is a simple and safe (if not straightforward) way to do it.
 If you already have a GitHub Pages going, you may run into the troubles I did.
-If you don't already have a repo called `<your-username>.github.io` then this should work for you.
+If you don't already have a repo called `<your-username>.github.io` then this should work fine for you.

 **Create a new repo on GitHub**